Complete Dynamical Evaluation of the Characteristic Polynomial of Binary Quantum Graphs: The Variance of the Characteristic Polynomial's Coefficients

-In example \ref{exampleL2-1}, partner orbits correspond to permutations in $S_2$.
-The permutation $(1 \ 2)$ corresponds to $\gamma_1 \in \bg$ and its partners are $\bg' = \bg$ and the pseudo orbit where $\gamma_1$ is replaced with $\gamma', \gamma''$, corresponding to the identity permutation $e$.
-In example \ref{exampleL2-2}, the permutation notation is reversed.
-In general, the partner pseudo orbits of a primitive pseudo orbit $\bg$ on a binary graph with a single $\ell$-encounter and $\ell$ distinct links correspond to elements of the permutation group $S_\ell$.
+In section \ref{sec:one 2-encounter} the partner orbits corresponded to permutations in $S_2$.
+The permutation $(1 \ 2)$ corresponds to $\gamma_1 \in \bg$ and its partners are $\bg' = \bg$ and the pseudo orbit where $\gamma_1$ is replaced with $\gamma', \gamma''$, defined in (\ref{eq:gamma'}) and (\ref{eq:gamma''}), where $\bg'$ corresponds to the identity permutation $e$.
+Similarly, the partner pseudo orbits of a primitive pseudo orbit $\bg$ on a binary graph with a single $\ell$-encounter and $\ell$ distinct links correspond to elements of the permutation group $S_\ell$.